GeosGeek/signalscout/docs/future-improvements.md

   - ~~Fetch data from API in main.js~~
   - Create, ~~Read~~, Update, Delete
 ### Data Retrieval
+- Enable on-demand data fetching
+- Setup `cron` job to periodically check for new data
 - Fetch data from APIs if not found locally
   - Fetch only data within user's current map extent
 ### Widgets